Go Back

 Boston: 25% chance, 2017 most recent

-You might expect Boston to be higher on the list, especially since Massachusetts is the birthplace of "Over the River and Through the Woods," a song about heavy snow on Thanksgiving.
-However, the coastal influence of the warmer Atlantic Ocean knocks a few points off for this city.
+You might expect Boston to be higher on the list, especially since Massachusetts is the birthplace of "Over the River and Through the Woods," a song about heavy snow in Boston on Thanksgiving during "The Little Ice Age.
+However, the coastal influence of the warmer Atlantic Ocean knocks a few points off for this city and it ends up with one quarter of years seeing a White Christmas.

 Snow is piled up in front of the Green Monster during the setup of the 2010 Winter Classic at Fenway Park on December 26, 2009 in Boston, Massachusetts.
 (Photo by Brian Babineau/NHLI via Getty Images)